0todd0000/spm1d/_sources/install/InstallationPython.txt

 	ipython

-To check installation enter the following commands at the Python command prompt:
+To check installation enter the following command at the Python command prompt:

 	>>> import spm1d
-	>>> import rft1d

 If there are no error messages generated then congratulations, you're ready to go!